telerik/blazor-docs/components/grid/filter/checkboxlist.md

 ## Custom Data

-By default, the grid takes the `Distinct` values from its `Data` to populate the chekcbox list filter.
+By default, the grid takes the `Distinct` values from its `Data` to populate the chekcbox list filter for each field.

-When using the [`OnRead` event]({%slug components/grid/manual-operations%}) to optimize the data operations and perform them on the server/service, the grid will only have the current page of data.
+When using the [`OnRead` event]({%slug components/grid/manual-operations%}) to customize the data operations and/or perform them on the server/service, the grid will only have the current page of data.
 This will limit the options the user will see so you may want to provide the full list.

 To customize the checkbox list behavior, you should use the [filter menu template]({%slug grid-templates-filter%}#filter-menu-template).
-To help with that, you can use the `TelerikCheckBoxListFilter` component inside the `FilterMenuTemplate`.
+To help you with that, we have exposed the `TelerikCheckBoxListFilter` component that you can place inside the `FilterMenuTemplate` to get the default grid UI.
 It provides the following settings:

 * `FilterDescriptor` - the filter descriptor where filters will be populated when checkboxes are selected.
 The component creates the necessary descriptors for you and reads existing ones.
-This makes it easy to plug into the grid.
+This makes it easy to plug into the grid without any additional code.

 * `Data` - the data that will be rendered in the checkbox list.
 This is where you can supply the desired options to change what the grid displays.

 * `Field` - the field from the data that will be used to take the `Distinct` options.
 It must match the name and type of the column field for which this filter is defined.
-This lets you use the same models that the grid uses, or to define smaller models to reduce the data you fetch for the filter descriptors.
+This lets you use the same models that the grid uses, or to define smaller models to reduce the data you fetch for the filter lists.

 >caption Provide all filtering options when using OnRead